dpocknee/historical-permutations/README.md

 ## Walker Backtrack Method (1960)

+The Walker Backtrack method was first proposed by R. J. Walker in "An Enumerative Technique for a Class Of Combinatorial Problems".

 > "There are various ways in which a linear order can be imposed on the
 > elements of **A** so as to reduce this formulation to the general one stated above.
 >